timfish/sentry-node-minidump/README.md

 # sentry-node-minidump

+If you use native Node modules, you may want to capture minidumps to Sentry if they segfault.

 This package provides a Sentry integration for the Node SDK that captures and sends minidumps when the process crashes.